elisiariocouto/jsonschema-markdown/README.md

   Load a file and output the markdown.

 Options:
   --footer / --no-footer    Add a footer with the time the markdown was
-                          generated and a link to the project.
+                            generated and a link to the project.  [default: footer]
+  --resolve / --no-resolve  [Experimental] Resolve $ref pointers.  [default:
+                            no-resolve]
-  --version               Show the version and exit.
+  --debug / --no-debug      Enable debug output.  [default: no-debug] --version                 Show the version and exit.
   --help                    Show this message and exit.

 # Example
 $ jsonschema-markdown schema.json > schema.md